 Lost World Adventures itineraries can be tailor-made according to your plans and preferences: budget, hotel selections, travel dates, optional excursions, length of trip, etc.

-Board the vessel (Ocean Nova or Hebridean Sky) in Ushuaia and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
+Board the vessel (Ocean Nova, Hebridean Sky or Magellan Explorer) in Ushuaia and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
 Explore the surroundings before setting sail to Cape Horn.